Skills: OOUX, ORCA, usability as branding

 2. Make sure hungry people select a restaurant BEFORE creating an order, especially at a place like Taco Bell where you can do a lot of menu item customizing.

-Solution: OOUX to the Rescue!
+Approach: OOUX to the Rescue!

 The first step in the OOUX process is discovering the nouns that show up over and over again in a company's materials such as FAQ pages, case studies, competitor sites, or anything else you can find.
 If you have user interview transcripts at your disposal, that would be ideal.
 Just from some time highlighting items from Taco Bell's FAQ page, these are the nouns that I found, with some affinity mapping for synonyms and proper names: